Radio Rebel: Production

-The film was shot in Canada, with principal photography taking place during the summer of 2011 in Vancouver.
-The scenes in the school, and some scenes at SlamFM, were filmed at Meadowridge Independent School in Maple Ridge, British Columbia.
-The script was written by Erik Patterson and Jessica Scott.
-Michael Jacobs, Robyn Snyder and MarVista CEO Fernando Szew executive produced the film with Kim Arnott and Oliver De Caigny.
-Szew explained: "We are confident that 'Radio Rebel' features the same elements that made our first production a huge success including a tight, fast-paced and comedic script and an all-around talented cast, plus several original songs that will be sure to delight teens across the globe."
+The film is based on Shrinking Violet, a 2009 young adult novel by Danielle Joseph about a shy Miami teenager who becomes an anonymous radio co-host at her stepfather's station.
+Several elements were changed for the adaptation, including the protagonist being renamed from Teresa to Tara and the radio persona being changed from "Sweet T" to "Radio Rebel".

-Debby Ryan recorded two songs to promote the film: a cover of The Go-Go's "We Got the Beat" and a collaboration with Chase Ryan and Chad Hively called "We Ended Right".
+Principal photography took place during the summer of 2011 in Vancouver.
+School scenes and some radio station interiors were filmed at Meadowridge Independent School in Maple Ridge, British Columbia.
+Michael Jacobs, Robyn Snyder, and MarVista Entertainment CEO Fernando Szew executive produced the film with Kim Arnott and Oliver De Caigny.
+Szew described the project as featuring "a tight, fast-paced and comedic script and an all-around talented cast, plus several original songs".

-Some elements were changed from the original novel, including Teresa being renamed Tara and her radio personality being changed from Sweet T to Radio Rebel.
+Ryan recorded two songs to promote the film: a cover of The Go-Go's' "We Got the Beat" and a collaboration with Chase Ryan and Chad Hively called "We Ended Right".